Raleigh, North Carolina: 20th century

 In 1912, Bloomsbury Park opened, featuring a popular carousel ride.
 Relocated to Pullen Park, the Pullen Park Carousel is still operating.
 From 1914 to 1917, an influenza epidemic killed 288 Raleighites.

 In 1922, WLAC signed on as the city's first radio station, but lasted only two years.
 WFBQ signed on in 1924 and became WPTF in 1927.
 It is now Raleigh's oldest continuous radio broadcaster.

-In 1923, the Raleigh Fall Festival was formed.
-The Festival was reorganized as the North Carolina Debutante Ball in 1927.
+In 1923, the Raleigh Fall Festival was formed, which was reorganized as the North Carolina Debutante Ball in 1927.
 Following immigration by Catholics, on December 12, 1924, the Roman Catholic Diocese of Raleigh was officially established by Pope Pius XI.
 The Sacred Heart Cathedral became the official seat of the diocese with William Joseph Hafey as its bishop.
 The city's first airport, Curtiss-Wright Flying Field, opened in 1929.
 That same year, the stock market crash resulted in six Raleigh banks closing.

 During the difficult 1930s of the Great Depression, government at all levels was integral to creating jobs.
 The city provided recreational and educational programs, and hired people for public works projects.
 In 1932, Raleigh Memorial Auditorium was dedicated.
 The North Carolina Symphony, founded the same year, performed in its new home.
 From 1934 to 1937, the federal Civilian Conservation Corps constructed the area now known as William B. Umstead State Park.
 In 1939, the State General Assembly chartered the Raleigh-Durham Aeronautical Authority to build a larger airport between Raleigh and Durham, with the first flight occurring in 1943.

 In 1947, Raleigh citizens adopted a council–manager form of government, which is still the city's current form of government.
-Council members are elected from single-member districts.
-They hire a city manager.

 The Dorton Arena, a 7,610-seat multi-purpose arena designed by Matthew Nowicki, was opened in 1952 on the grounds of the North Carolina State Fair.
 It was listed in the National Register of Historic Places in 1973.

-Raleigh experienced significant damage from Hurricane Hazel in 1954.